nanjeshramesh/nanjeshgowda/README.md

 - 🤔 &nbsp; Exploring new technologies and developing software solutions and quick hacks.
 - 🎓 &nbsp; MS in IS from Cal State LA, USA | BE in CS from VTU, India.
-- 💼 &nbsp; Working as a Big Data Engineer.
+- 💼 &nbsp; Working as a Big Data Engineer at Amazon Web Services.
 - 🌱 &nbsp; Learning more about Cloud Architecture, Systems Design and Artificial Intelligence.

 <h3> -🛠 Tech Stack </h3>